Support community water and food security during prolonged drought, and combat widespread deforestation.

 Widespread water insecurity

-from poor from prolonged drought and increasing pest prevalence productivity
+from prolonged drought and increasing pest prevalence productivity

 Increased human-wildlife conflicts

 Poor livestock health

 due to sparse and degraded grazing area and less water

 Increased reliance on resource-intensive livelihoods